LittleSaya/IndexOutOfRangeDSPMod/DSPAddPlanet/README.md

 ### 0.0.9 -> 0.0.10

-- Fix 'Too close' problem when plancing inserters at normal distance on planets with large radius
+- Fix 'Too close' problem when plancing inserters at normal distance on planets with large radius (Great thanks to GalacticScale)

 ### 0.0.8 -> 0.0.9